What is Stormwater Management?

 Please visit our Stormwater Survey Page to complete a brief survey about stormwater and the environment.
 This information will be used by the City of Venice to improve the effectiveness of its stormwater outreach, and ultimately to protect the local waters from pollution.

 Water is a vital resource for all of us.
 To learn more about stormwater management in and around the city click the links below.

 - What is NPDES?
-Find out here
+Visit the EPA website

 - Learn about Southwest Florida Water Management District, the Sarasota County Water Atlas, Florida Department of Environment, or the Florida Department of Transportation,